ldequadra/calculator/README.md

 ### 💻 If you want to make an .exe file

-You can use PyInstaller for generate .exe files of Python projects.
+You can use **PyInstaller** to generate .exe files of Python projects.

 Open your terminal and navigate to the folder where your projetc is.

 **Example: if my file is `calculator.py` and is on _C:\Desktop\calculator_ folder.**
+_Open the terminal and type:_

 ```markdown
 cd desktop